apache/nuttx/configs/lm3s8962-ek/README.txt

     CONFIG_ARMV7M_TOOLCHAIN_DEVKITARM=y     : devkitARM under Windows
     CONFIG_ARMV7M_TOOLCHAIN_BUILDROOT=y     : NuttX buildroot under Linux or Cygwin (default)

-  If you are not using CONFIG_ARMV7M_TOOLCHAIN_BUILDROOT, then you may also have to modify the PATH in the setenv.h file if your make cannot find the tools.
+  You may also have to modify the PATH environment variable if your make cannot find the tools.

   NOTE: the CodeSourcery (for Windows) and devkitARM are Windows native toolchains.
   The CodeSourcey (for Linux) and NuttX buildroot toolchains are Cygwin and/or Linux